Leiden-Cell-Observatory/Leiden-Cell-Observatory.github.io/docs/omero/importing.md

    - Use File > Import or the import icon
    - Select files for import
    - Choose or create projects/datasets
+   - Use the omero.mde plugin to add [metadata](importing/metadata.md)
    - Add any tags or annotations
    - Review and start import